 For instance, if UC Irvine’s A team is submitting a packet for 2015 ACF Regionals, it should be named:

 ACF Regionals 2015 – UC Irvine A

 We offer discounts for early submission of packets, and levy a penalty for late packet submissions.
-Click here for the packet-submission discount/penalty schedules.
+The exact schedule will be set in each tournament’s announcement.

 Gross deviation from packet-formatting guidelines: $50 penalty

 Submission of prohibited types of questions: $25 penalty per question

 Prohibited types of questions include: